-Long arm jurisdiction over a foreign corporation or entity a spouse names in a family law matter may be specific or general jurisdiction.
+Long arm jurisdiction over a foreign corporation or entity a spouse names in a family law matter may be specific or general.
 Specific jurisdiction under sections 48.193(1)(a)-(h), Florida Statutes attaches where the defendant entity either “personally or through an agent does any of the acts” enumerated in those subsections.
 General jurisdiction under section 48.193(2), Florida Statutes lies where the defendant entity is “engaged in substantial and not isolated activity.”

-Florida law provides that an entity that personally or through an agent does certain acts submits itself to the jurisdiction of the courts of Florida for any action arising from the acts.
+An entity that personally or through an agent does certain acts submits itself to the jurisdiction of the courts of Florida for any action arising from the acts.
 Fla.
 Stat. §§48.193(1)(a) 1-9.
 These acts include:

 - Operating, conducting, engaging in, or carrying on a business or business venture in Florida (48.193(1)(a)1);